antoineruzette/auto-bia-workflow/README.md

 # OptiBIA

-Optimize image analysis workflows with AutoBIA.
+Optimize image analysis workflows with OptiBIA.

 AutoBIA allows users to create and apply various image processing operators in a sequential manner, and optimize their parameters to achieve best results in various tasks - for now focusing on segmentation.